-Prostate seed implantation at PRO treats prostate cancer effectively.
+Prostate seed implantation at Princeton Radiation Oncology treats prostate cancer effectively.

 Prostate seed implantation is a minimally invasive procedure for treating prostate cancer in which radioactive seeds are placed in the prostate gland to target cancer cells while maximizing the preservation of healthy tissue.
 This outpatient procedure requires general anesthesia and takes only a few hours.
 Most patients return to normal activities within two to three days.

 At Princeton Radiation Oncology, our doctors are experts in treating prostate cancer patients using prostate seed implantation, having pioneered its use more than two decades ago.